alexandra-simeonova/drafts/navigation-configuration.md

   * [Node variables](#node-variables)
 * [Dynamic viewUrl](#dynamic-viewurl)

-If you are already familiar with the basics, take a look at these guides:
+If you are already familiar with the basics, take a look at:
 * [Full reference list of navigation parameters](navigation-parameters-reference.md)
-* Connect micro frontends with navigation (more info about API, view groups)

 ## Navigation elements